 Misan[trope]y is written by Gordon Maples, an amateur film critic and film history aficionado.
-Over the course of earning his BA in History from the University of Alabama, he focused on studying film, television, and entertainment media as cultural and historical sources, which included taking dedicated courses on influential works like Dr. Strangelove and The Twilight Zone.
-Gordon is also known for his work as an organizer, activist, and scholar in the fields of higher education, interfaith, and secularism.
-He is currently finishing his M.Ed in Higher Education Administration at Vanderbilt University, and is set to begin work on a PhD in Higher Education Administration at North Carolina State University in the Fall of 2019.
+Over the course of earning his BA in History from the University of Alabama, he focused on studying film, television, and entertainment media as primary historical sources, which included taking dedicated courses on influential works like Dr. Strangelove and The Twilight Zone.
+Gordon is also known for his past work as an secular organizer and activist, as well as his current work as a scholar and researcher in the field of higher education.
+He is currently a PhD student studying education leadership, policy, and human development (with a focus on higher education) at North Carolina State, and previously earned his M.Ed in Higher Education Administration at Vanderbilt University.

 Misan[trope]y is a collection of film reviews and overviews that generally focus on works that are publicly regarded as “bad” or “cult”.
 Posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
 History is almost always written by the victors, and the realm of film is no exception.
 I think the losers often have stories to tell, too, and that goes beyond the scope of most traditional criticism.

 About the name: